What is WWET?

 - Terroir: climate, soils, terrain

 Content will include field trips, seated presentations, panels and tastings—all conducted by subject-matter experts who are effective communicators and presenters.
 They will include winemakers, growers and proprietors from the region, respected writers, and credentialed educators.

 100% of the content will focus on the host region.
 There will be no content from geographies outside the host region.

-WWET is an educational, non-profit corporation.
+WWET is an educational corporation, run on a not-for-profit basis.
 Limited financial investment with high ROI for participants and sponsors is a key goal.
 Because of the non-profit nature, some participation costs and sponsorships may be tax deductible.
 [501(3)(c) status is being worked on, but not guaranteed.]